ptziegler/windowbuilder-images/README.md

 ## How To Build

 The PNG images are generated using Inkscape.
 Each image is stored in both a normal resolution (96DPI) and a high resolution (192).
-Due to the small size of the images, anti-aliasing should be disabled, when possible.

-For an example on how to convert the images, see (build.sh)[/build.sh].
+In order to convert all SVGs to PNGs, simply run (build.sh)[/build.sh] from the root directory.